PaddlePaddle/PaddleOCR/StyleText/README.md

      * `language`: The language of the corpus.
 Needed if method is not `EnNumCorpus`.
      * `corpus_file`: The corpus file path.
 Needed if method is not `EnNumCorpus`.

-We provide a general dataset constaining Chinese, English and Korean (50,000 images in all) for your trial ([download link](https://paddleocr.bj.bcebos.com/dygraph_v2.0/style_text/chkoen_5w.tar)), some examples are given below :
+We provide a general dataset containing Chinese, English and Korean (50,000 images in all) for your trial ([download link](https://paddleocr.bj.bcebos.com/dygraph_v2.0/style_text/chkoen_5w.tar)), some examples are given below :

 <div align="center">
      <img src="doc/images/5.png" width="800">